What is the Sports and PE Funding?

 Children also have the opportunity to engage in competitive sports such as Hoops for Health, Hockey Festivals, Football tournaments and Athletic tournaments, competing with other local schools across North Tyneside.
 We have committed funds to providing many enrichment activities and will subsidise this in terms of transport

-Extra Curricular Activities like Early Bird excerise classes before school as well as after school clubs for football, multiskills and Zumba are funded for the children
+Extra Curricular Activities like Early Bird exercise classes before school as well as after school clubs for football, multiskills and ball skills are funded for the children

-A new outdoor Gym has been installed for the children to take regular excerise.
+An outdoor gym was been installed for the children to take regular exercise.

 Every year we also hold a Health and Sports week that focuses on providing a range of sporting activities for the children, but also address health issues in terms of raising awareness for the dangers of smoking, drugs and obesity.
 It is also planned that equipment will be brought for this to enhance the opportunity of children accessing traditional and alternative sports.